 3. Use positive reinforcement: Reward your dog with treats, praise, or playtime during and after your runs.
 This positive reinforcement will reinforce good behavior and make your dog look forward to your runs together.
 It’s a win-win for both of you!

-4. Practice obedience training: Running with your dog is an excellent opportunity to reinforce obedience commands.
+4. Practice obedience training: Trail running with dogs is an excellent opportunity to reinforce obedience commands.
 Incorporate commands like “sit,” “stay,” and “heel” during your runs.
 This not only enhances your dog’s training but also keeps them focused and engaged.

 5. Give your dog breaks and rest days: Just like humans, dogs need breaks and rest days too.
 Listen to your dog’s cues and take breaks when needed.
 It’s important to balance exercise with rest to prevent overexertion and injury.